 If you know which tax forms and schedules you need to fill out (and how to complete them), you’re likely to complete your E-file.com tax return much more quickly than an identical return prepared on TurboTax or TaxAct, both of which are significantly more labor-intensive.

 3. You Can Pay With Your Refund

-You can pay your E-file.com tax prep fees with your anticipated tax refund if you’re eligible to receive one.
-This is a nice perk for those who might not want to (or otherwise cannot) pay upfront.
+You can pay your E-file.com tax preparation fees with your anticipated tax refund if you’re eligible to receive one.
+That’s a nice perk for those who don’t want to (or otherwise cannot) pay upfront.